 Be above the legal age;

-In certain countries, have it signed by eligible witnesses.
+In common law countries: sign your Will and have it countersigned by eligible witnesses.

 A Will can be revoked by a later superseding Will.
 Additionally, the witnesses must not be beneficiaries or spouses of beneficiaries under the Will.

 Why do I need to register my Will?